dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 The first command, the one that creates the PostgreSQL instance, contains a few parameters that are worth inspecting:

-- `--name`: Defines the name of the Docker instance
+- `--name`: Defines the name of the Docker instance.
 - `-e POSTGRES_PASSWORD`: Defines the password to connect to PostgreSQL.
 - `-e POSTGRES_USER`: Defines the user to connect to PostgreSQL.
 - `-e POSTGRES_DB`: Defines the main (and only) database available in the PostgreSQL instance.